 A consolidated warehouse is a type of warehousing storage that groups small shipments (usually from different suppliers in the same area) and larger shipments together before distributing them to the buyers at the same geographical location.

 As a result, e-commerce businesses benefit from a more economical process of order fulfillment.
 This includes lower shipping costs and inventory levels as well as the fact that no capital investment is required.
-Overall, this is best for e-commerce SMBs who are just starting out.
+Overall, this type of warehouse in the Philippines is best for e-commerce SMBs who are just starting out.

 6. Cooperative Warehouse